tomdaweiqq/drupal-gratis-theme/README.txt

 - Custom Path CSS -  Define a custom path for your own css file to use with the theme.

-- Tertiary Menus -  ** There is no support for Tertiary Menus, only secondary sub-navs.
+- Tertiary Menus -  Currently not supported but planned.

 - Customizable layout width in the theme settings UI, go as wide as you want!
 It's all percentage based within the parent container.